São Tomé & Príncipe CBI: Program Structure, Costs, and What You Get

 Program Structure: How It Works

 The process works like this.
 You submit your application through a licensed agent.
 21 CBI is an authorized representative.
-The CIU conducts due diligence: AML/CTF screening, international sanctions checks, criminal record verification, and source of funds assessment.
+The UCID conducts due diligence: AML/CTF screening, international sanctions checks, criminal record verification, and source of funds assessment.
 If you clear screening, the government issues a citizenship certificate, and you receive your passport.

 No visit is required.
 Not before, during, or after the process.
 No residency requirement.
 No language test.
 No interview.
 You apply, you pass due diligence, you receive citizenship.
 It is as straightforward as a CBI program gets.